-The MOR strength of basswood is 8700 psi and it has a stiffness score of 1.46 million psi.
+The MOR strength of basswood is 8,700 psi and it has a stiffness score of 1.46 million psi.
 This is in the expected range of a lightweight soft hardwood and makes it suitable for sauna construction.
-It is resistant to bending or warping over time.
+It has good resistance to bending and warping over time.

 It has a density rating of approximately 25 pounds per cubic foot.
 A planed piece of 3/4-inch thick basswood at 7% moisture content will weigh less than 1.5 pounds per board foot.